hypo69/hypo/pytest/gemini/src/suppliers/etzmaleh/graber.md

 5. **Complete Example:** A complete example `test_graber_init` is provided to show correct usage of assertions and mocks.

-6. **Decorator Testing (Placeholder):**  A placeholder `test_close_pop_up_decorator` illustrates how to test the `@close_pop_up` decorator, which needs specific mocking depending on how it's implemented.
+6. **Decorator Testing (Placeholder):**  A placeholder `test_close_pop_up_decorator` illuStartes how to test the `@close_pop_up` decorator, which needs specific mocking depending on how it's implemented.
 You'll need to adapt this with appropriate mocking for any asynchronous operations or exceptions the decorator might use.
 Remember to modify the example if your decorator has particular logic.

 7. **Logger Mocking:** The `logger` is mocked to avoid any real logging during the tests.